britishgas-engineering/ya-done/README.md

 ya-done configures 'yadda' with chai with 'selenium-webdriver'. 'yadda' has been created with two context properties.  'selenium-webdriver' can be accessed via the property 'driver' additionally a property of 'ctx', type object, has been added to allow the passing of data between steps.

 ya-done allows testing with either chomedriver or phantomjs.
 When using phantomjs chai-webdriver is not configured as a 'dom' is not available.
-To enable phantomjs pass the string 'phantomjs' with the steps library to yaddaCore.
 Additional frameworks may be configured in later versions.

 ### Technologies Used
 - Pre-configured  _[yadda](https://github.com/acuminous/yadda)_